quii/learn-go-with-tests/concurrency.md

 ### ... and we're back.

-We are caught by the original tests `CheckWebsites` is now returning an empty map.
+We are caught by the original test `CheckWebsites`, it's now returning an empty map.
 What went wrong?

 None of the goroutines that our `for` loop started had enough time to add